-- 6. If medical consultation is genuinely unavailable, or if the time necessary to initiate consultation significantly compromises patient care, the clinician shall proceed with additional protocol directed care, so long as transport will not be significantly delayed.
+- a) Shall be obtained when required by a specific protocol - b) Should be obtained when a clinician has reached the end of their therapeutic or diagnostic capabilities without adequate effect from their treatments - c) Is available at any time for any patient for any reason - 3.
+If medical consultation is genuinely unavailable, or if the time necessary to initiate consultation significantly compromises patient care, the clinician shall proceed with additional protocol-directed care, so long as transport will not be significantly delayed.
 "Exceptional Call" must be indicated on the Patient Care Report (PCR).

-- 7. Core essentials for communications:
+- 4. Suggested elements for notifications and medical consults:

 - a) Assigned patient priority (1 to 4)

 - b) Age

 - c) Chief complaint

 - d) Clinician impression

-- e) Pertinent patient signs and symptoms (e.g., HR, RR, BP, Pulse Ox, and GCS) (be specificdo not use within normal limits or stable in description)
+- e) Pertinent patient signs and symptoms

+- f) HR, RR, BP, Pulse Ox (do not use "within normal limits" or "stable" in description)

-- f) Pertinent physical findings
+- g) Pertinent physical findings

-- g) ETA
+- h) ETA